310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Rei %}
-*Kukuku.* Hibiki-kun is always immediately rejected by his underclassmen, so he is feeling bashful over someone gladly latching onto him for once.
+*Kukuku.* Hibiki-kun is typically immediately rejected by his underclassmen, so he is feeling bashful over someone gladly latching onto him for once.

 He is acting strangely, perhaps in his excitement.

-However, Hinata-kun is my beloved child, so I cannot let you take him.
+However, Hinata-kun is my beloved child, so I cannot allow you to take him.
 {% endbubble %}

 {% bubble Wataru %}
 Eh~? *You’re* the one who gets everything no matter where you go; you can let me have one of them at least!

 Ahhh, I’m ever so happy…!
 I’m beyond emotional right now!
-I’m this close to signing your entire body like *Hoichi the Earless…![^3] ☆*
+I’m this close to signing your entire body like <em>Hoichi the Earless…!</em>[^3] ☆
 {% endbubble %}

 {% bubble Rei %}